siddddd17/ackaudit/README.md

 tail.

-The dashed line is the objective every solver optimises; it tracks the budget as intended.
-The solid lines are the simulated peaks.
-For `greedy`, `dp` and `hirschberg`, which coincide exactly, the real peak sits near 0.52 no matter what budget is requested.
-Tightening the budget from 0.5 to 0.05 changes the score by an order of magnitude and the simulated memory not at all.
+The budget barely bites here.
+Across budgets from 0.5 down to 0.05 the objective falls by an order of magnitude while the simulated peak for `greedy`, `dp` and `hirschberg` stays near 0.52.

 The caveat: this graph is 24 identical layers because that is how it was written.
 The effect is real and reproduces exactly across machines, but it demonstrates what *can* happen under perfect degeneracy, not what does happen in practice.

-### Input scale
+### Against the published benchmark

 The COLM 2026 paper introducing `dp_knapsack_sliding_hirschberg` benchmarks at `W` between 1.4e8 and 3.8e8 and reports `dp_knapsack` running out of memory at n = 100 on 64 GB, four to five orders of magnitude above what this pipeline produces.
-At realistic scale the new solver is 2 to 3x *slower* than `dp_knapsack` at realistic scale, not 25 to 28% faster; see the solver table above.
+At realistic scale the new solver is 2 to 3x *slower* than `dp_knapsack`, not 25 to 28% faster; see the solver table above.

 ## Bugs found